stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ```
 service HelloWorld {
 ```
 Here we declare a service HelloWorld.
-All functions must reside within a service.
+All functions must reside within a service or source.
 Outside of providing grouping for functions, services also control roles and permissions within your system.
 Access control in Strat systems behaves like scope in a language like Java.

 ```
 include "Http"